wangjiezhe/awesome-stars/README.md

 - [java8-the-missing-tutorial](https://github.com/shekhargulati/java8-the-missing-tutorial) - Java 8 for all of us
 - [fqrouter](https://github.com/fqrouter/fqrouter) - anti-GFW router
 - [Javelin](https://github.com/kimtg/Javelin) - Javelin is a dialect of Lisp.
 It is designed to be an embedded language (minimal Lisp for the Java Virtual Machine).
-- [WeChatLuckyMoney](https://github.com/geeeeeeeeek/WeChatLuckyMoney) - :money_with_wings: WeChat's lucky money helper (微信抢红包插件).
+- [WeChatLuckyMoney](https://github.com/geeeeeeeeek/WeChatLuckyMoney) - :money_with_wings: WeChat's lucky money helper (微信抢红包插件) by Zhongyi Tong.
 An Android app that helps you snatch red packets in WeChat groups.
 - [IntelligentChineseChessSystem](https://github.com/geeeeeeeeek/IntelligentChineseChessSystem) - :trophy: Chinese Chess (中国象棋): UI and AI.
 Obsoleted. 不再维护.
 - [fred](https://github.com/freenet/fred) - Freenet REference Daemon
 - [anthelion](https://github.com/yahoo/anthelion) - Anthelion is a plugin for Apache Nutch to crawl semantic annotations within HTML pages